Skip to main content

 5. Can you switch from warfarin to Xarelto?

-To make the switch, your provider will have you stop taking warfarin.
+To make the switch, your prescriber will have you stop taking warfarin.
 Then, once your INR is less than 3 (less than 2.5 for children), you’ll start taking Xarelto.
 INR stands for international normalized ratio.
 It’s a blood test that measures how long it takes your blood to clot.

 Other anticoagulants to Xarelto